codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 #### Step 2: Add variables
+Add variables manually by defining them as key-value pairs, importing them from files.
+When adding variables manually, you can add only the key for the variable and leave the value empty to be dynamically or manually populated.
+For sensitive variables, you can also turn on encryption to ensure that the values are always encrypted and security is not compromised.

 1. To manually add variables, click **Add Variable**.
   * To add the variable with its default value, enter the key-value pair.
   * To add an empty variable without a default value, simply type the key.